nimrodzeus83-de/Junior-vs-Senior-Workload/README.md

 The purpose of this analysis is to compare the workloads of Junior and Senior employees and to determine whether the difference between them is statistically significant.
 Understanding workload differences is important for effective workforce management, operational efficiency, and sustainable team growth.
 It can help organizations identify potential issues such as employee burnout, excessive workload distribution, and unfair compensation that may not match employees' responsibilities.

 To support my analysis, I used the bar chart as my graph analysis model in this study to show how the Junior and Senior Level became differ in terms of their workload rates by diffferentiating them using their average or mean.
-And the graph shows that Junior level has much higher but almost near to the Senior level which is suggested that they don't have much differences with their workloads.
+And the graph shows that Junior level has much higher but almost near to the Senior level which is suggested that they don't have much differences with their workloads and it is proven by our p-values below.

 # Objective:
 * The objective of this report is to analyze the significant differences of Junior and Senior Level Workload using the Independent paired T-test.